Dr. Maple Melder Crozier, BA, MS, Ed.D.

 Office #: D3078 (Abbotsford campus)

-Maple began at UFV in April 1991.
-She has a BA in Biological Science from California State University at Hayward; an MS in Education with an Educational Psychology option, including one year of co-op studies in educational research at Stanford University.
-She also attained a California Counsellor’s Certification, College Instructor’s Certification, and K-12 Teacher’s Certification.
-She completed her doctoral work at the Boyer School of Education of William Howard Taft University and is presently completing her dissertation in the area of Multiple Intelligence and school success.
+Maple has a BA in Biological Science (emphasis in Marine Biology) from California State University at Hayward; an MS in Education with an Educational Psychology option, including one year of co-op studies in educational research at Stanford University.
+Her post-graduate projects there included Science Attainment in Primary Students, and Math Counting Approaches.
+Her thesis was entitled Intelligence and Success: Are they related?
+She also attained a California State Counselor’s Certification, College Instructor’s Certificate, and a K-12 Teacher’s Certification.
+Her doctoral work was at the Boyer School of Education of William Howard Taft University, and since intelligence has continued to be an interest area, completed her dissertation in 2002 in the area of Multiple Intelligences and school success.

 ECE/CYC department Asst/Advisor